Somewhere near the top of the list of chores we all hate doing is this one: cleaning your motorcycle’s chain.

-You’re not going to find a chain cleaner much cheaper than the Wurth Chain & Brake Cleaner we featured as one of our top picks above.
-At just under seven quid for a 500ml can, that should last you three to four cleans.
+You’re not going to find a chain cleaner much cheaper than the STP brake cleaner above but this one from Holts is a decent bet.
+At just under six quid for a 500ml can, that should last you three to four cleans.

-SportsBikeShop sells their own Essentials Chain Cleaner saving you a couple of quid but when the Wurth works so well, is there much point in penny-pinching?
+SportsBikeShop sells their own Essentials Chain Cleaner saving you a couple of quid but when the STP works so well, is there much point in penny-pinching?

 We're not going to pretend that you need to precisely follow this guide - you could just spray on some chain cleaner, let it sit for a few minutes then scrub it off with a bit of help from a hose but if you want to do a proper job, follow these 7-steps.